If you are unable to follow the link to Submit Sample please disable AdBlocker and try again.

 BSc MSc

 Niamh has been a Technician in the radiocarbon laboratory at 14CHRONO since 2017.
-She has a background in geography and quaternary science and is responsible for sample pre-treatments and separations on the zinc reduction graphite line.
+She has a background in geography and quaternary science and is responsible for sample pretreatments and operation of the AGE3 graphitisation system.
 Niamh has been involved in the Deep Challa project, developing pre-treatment methods for complex issues in sediment dating.

 Niamh O’Neill-Munro